freedomofpress/securedrop-docs/docs/journalist/starting_client.rst

 Performing updates
 ------------------

-Unless the system has just been updated, SecureDrop Workstation will now prompt you to automatically download and apply any available security updates:
+Unless the system has just been updated, you will now be prompted you to automatically download and apply any available security updates:

 |screenshot_update_prompt|

-For security reasons, you will not be able to launch the SecureDrop App until updates have been applied.
+For security reasons, you will not be able to launch the SecureDrop Application until updates have been applied.
 This typically takes between 10 and 30 minutes.

 Click "Start updates" if you are ready to start the process.
 (If you prefer to